-We rounded up the best Thanksgiving treats that’ll make Fido feel thankful like he’s never felt thankful before.
-And the best part?
-They’re all insanely easy to make.
+We rounded up the best DIY treats that’ll make Fido feel thankful, and they’re all insanely easy to make.
 Stick ’em in a dog-themed cookie jar and you win Thanksgiving!

 Martha knows best!
 While everyone else is satisfying their sweet tooth with a slice of post-turkey pumpkin pie, give your dog a savory chicken-flavored dog biscuit for dessert.